See All

 Coronary stents (drug-eluting or bare-metal) are only a Band-aid or spot-treatment, as this doesn't address the disease processes and what drives the progression.

-Good doctor-patient/patient-doctor communication and understanding is so very important, essential at ALL times.
+Good doctor-patient/patient-doctor communication and understanding is so very important,

 Best of luck down the road of life.